Maria Barbella

 Maria Barbella (October 24, 1868 – March 24, 1950) was an Italian-born American woman.
 Erroneously known as Maria Barberi at the time, she was the second woman sentenced to die in the electric chair.
-She was convicted of killing her lover in 1895, but the ruling was overturned in 1896 and she was freed.
+She was convicted of killing Domenico Cataldo in 1895, but the ruling was overturned in 1896 and she was freed.
 Her trial became a cause célèbre in the late 19th century.

 Life

-Maria Barbella was born in Ferrandina, Basilicata, Italy.
+Barbella was born in Ferrandina, Italy.
 Her family immigrated to Mulberry Bend, New York, in 1892.
-After living in the United States for nearly a year, Maria Barbella met Domenico Cataldo, who was from the same region of Italy.
-She worked in a factory and every day she would pass Cataldo’s shoeshine booth.
+After living in the United States for nearly a year, she met Domenico Cataldo, who was from the same region of Italy.
+She worked in a factory and every day she would pass Cataldo's shoeshine booth.
 They spent much time together but Maria kept these meetings secret from her overprotective father, Michele.
 But he did find out about Domenico and forbade Maria to ever see or speak to him again.
 However, Domenico continued to pursue Maria until she finally agreed to see him again.

 One day Cataldo took her to a boarding house, where he allegedly drugged her with the drink he bought her, then raped her.
-Maria demanded that he marry her.
-Cataldo showed her a savings book with a $400 deposit and promised he would.
+After demanding him to marry her, Cataldo showed her a savings book with a $400 deposit and promised he would.
 Maria continued to live with him at the boarding house, and Cataldo continued to put the marriage off for several months.
 He was, in fact, already married to a woman in Italy and they had children.
+The traditional code of honor of southern Italy was deeply rooted in Maria.
+She knew that her family would be a subject of public shame within the Italian American community if Domenico left her unwed.

 Devastated when Cataldo told her that he was ending their relationship and returning to Italy, Barbella told her mother about the situation.
 Her mother confronted Cataldo and insisted he marry Barbella, but he said he would only do that if they paid him $200.
 In New York City on April 26, 1895, at approximately 9:30 am, Domenico Cataldo was playing cards in a saloon on East 13th Street, and had planned to board a ship leaving for Italy that afternoon.
 Barbella entered the bar and there was a brief exchange.
 "Only a pig can marry you!" were his last words.
 Barbella produced a straight razor and slashed his neck so swiftly Cataldo had no chance to scream.
 He staggered out the door, clutching his throat with both hands, knocking Barbella over, spraying blood everywhere.
 Finally, as he reached Avenue A, he lurched off the curb and fell twitching into the gutter, where he died.